This page contains affiliate links – I may receive a small commission for purchases made through these links.

 Which Brings Us Back to the Present!

 A year or two ago, I started to have the desire to change up my life and move abroad.
 Slowly this desire grew into small actions, and before I knew it, I had concrete plans to return to Japan- this time with learning Japanese and immersing myself in the culture as two of my core goals.

 With a renewed determination, I spent the time leading up to my departure reviewing my old textbooks and finally committing to learning kanji.

-At my current school, Genki JACS, we have started with the same books I used in college.
+At my current school, Genki JACS, we use the same beginner textbooks I used in college.
 During the 3 hours and 20 minutes of class each day, we learn and practice new grammer, vocabulary, and kanji (all in Japanese).
-With this much time dedicated to class, we move pretty quickly (about one chapter a week).
+With this much time dedicated to class, things move pretty quickly (about one chapter a week).

 At the start of school I was placed into a class that was midway through the first Genki Textbook.
 Eleven weeks later we had finished.
 It was exciting to complete the first book, and after, I felt like I had a solid understanding of the basics.
 With 145 kanji, and roughly 600 new vocabulary terms under my belt, I could now confidently ask for the toilet and tell someone about my hobbies.